SSHcom/elastic-jump-host/README.md

   -c oauth2-secret=your-oauth-secret
 ```

 In few minutes, your own instance of PrivX Extender is available.
-PrivX UI shows its status.
+Login to PrivX to observe its status.

+## Next Steps

+Usage of [AWS Host Directory](https://help.ssh.com/support/solutions/articles/36000194728-getting-started-with-privx#privx-gettingstarted-hostdirectories) is an easiest way to on-board hosts from your AWS account.
+Please note, this stack creates AWS User `extender-yourname-hostscan` with only `ec2:Describe*` permission.
+Use it for the directory definition.

-As post install stage, you can validate functionality of PrivX Extender with example SSH targets
+As post install stage, you can validate functionality of PrivX Extender with example SSH targets.
+Use this example to automate your IaC delivery.

 ```bash
 cdk example/ec2-ssh-targets